-- a.
-Consumption or transportation of alcohol by drivers and passengers is prohibited in university vehicles except as provided in Section 3.4 b. - b.
-Purchased alcohol being transported for an approved university activity must remain closed during transportation, and should be placed in the vehicle trunk if possible. - c.
-Smoking is prohibited in university vehicles. - d.
+- 1. Consumption or transportation of alcohol by drivers and passengers is prohibited in university vehicles except as provided in Section 3.4b. - 2.
+Purchased alcohol being transported for an approved university activity must remain closed during transportation and should be placed in the vehicle trunk if possible. - 3.
+Smoking is prohibited in university vehicles. - 4.
+Use of Radar Detectors is prohibited - 5.
 Transportation of hazardous materials in university vehicles is only authorized for drivers who have completed training on DOT hazardous materials transportation, OSHA requirements, and spill response.
-Transportation of placardable quantities may require a Commercial Driver's License (CDL) with hazardous materials endorsement if the material is being transported in commerce as defined in DOT regulations.
+Transportation of placardable quantities requires a Commercial Driver's License (CDL) with hazardous materials endorsement as defined in DOT regulations.